 *

 On the photos or slides, a “by” indicates one of the photographers or videographers, who have given their permission, with links on our sidebar.
-Please visit their sight to see many more fantastic shots, a “©©” copyright symbol indicates a photo from Creative Commons and ©WikiC is a Creative Commons photo from Wikipedia. “†” indicates the bird is extinct. *LLABS* means it is on Our Life List of All Birds Seen.
+Please visit their site to see many more fantastic shots, a “©©” copyright symbol indicates a photo from Creative Commons and ©WikiC is a Creative Commons photo from Wikipedia.

 Photographers or Videographers used on this page from our sidebar, Photography, are: